alexganwd/coderdojo/projects/2019-2020/weather_station/README.md

 # Weather Station

 ## Overview

 The goal for this year is to build a weather station using a raspberry PI and enviro+ module to gather various atmospheric metrics and push them to a centralised database.
 These metrics will be consumed by a graphing tool that will represent each metric on its respective graph.

 The first semester, the focus will be on the client side.
 Ninjas will have to code the weather station and store the environment metrics locally into a database.

-The second semester,  We will focus on server client paradigm building the server API to process the data from the weather stations.
+The second semester,  We will focus on server client paradigm building the server API to process the data from the weather stations and upgrading the weather station to post data over https.

-## Material to be used
+## Material

 * Raspberry PI 0 WH:  <https://www.adafruit.com/product/3708>
 * Standoff + screw: <https://shop.pimoroni.com/products/brass-m2-5-standoffs-for-pi-hats-black-plated-pack-of-2>